nhdev-io/express-site-template/README.md

 ```

 To add a page, create a new pug file in the views folder.
-Add the route to express.
+Add the route to express in index.js

 ```
 app.get('/some_route', (req, res) => {